 Elimination occurs by urine and fecal excretion.
 When 3H labelled butorphanol is administered to normal subjects, most (70 to 80%) of the dose is recovered in the urine, while approximately 15% is recovered in the feces.

 About 5% of the dose is recovered in the urine as butorphanol.
 Forty-nine percent is eliminated in the urine as hydroxybutorphanol.
 Less than 5% is excreted in the urine as norbutorphanol.

 Butorphanol pharmacokinetics in the elderly differ from younger patients (see Table 1).
-The mean absolute bioavailability of butorphanol tartrate nasal spray in elderly women (48%) was less than that in elderly men (75%), young men (68%), or young women (70%).
+The mean absolute bioavailability of butorphanol tartrate nasal solution in elderly women (48%) was less than that in elderly men (75%), young men (68%) or young women (70%).
 Elimination half-life is increased in the elderly (6.6 hours as opposed to 4.7 hours in younger subjects).

 After intravenous administration to patients with hepatic impairment, the elimination half-life of butorphanol was approximately tripled and total body clearance was approximately one half (half-life 16.8 hours, clearance 92 L/h) compared to healthy subjects (half-life 4.8 hours, clearance 175 L/h).
 The exposure of hepatically impaired patients to butorphanol was significantly greater (about 2-fold) than that in healthy subjects.
 Similar results were seen after nasal administration.
 No effect on Cmax or Tmax was observed after a single intranasal dose.